jpountz/jpountz.github.io/_posts/2025-07-26-why-you-should-configure-an-index-sort.markdown

 Why does it help?
 There are several reasons, I'll give a few ones.
 First, if similar documents are clustered in the doc ID space then postings lists will also have clusters of doc IDs that are close to one another, with large gaps between these clusters.
 These gaps are important, because processing conjunctive queries in search engines boils down to advancing iterators in a leap-frog fashion.
 And if one iterator has a large gap between consecutive doc IDs, then the conjunctive query will naturally skip evaluating other clauses over this large gap.
 It's much better to have few very large gaps than many small gaps efficiency-wise.

 Disjunctive queries also benefit from clustered postings lists.
 Disjunctive queries typically merge multiple iterators in a streaming fashion by using a heap.
-If postings lists are clustered, then the next minimum doc ID after the current one is more likely to belong to the iterator at the top of the heap than to another iterator.
+If doc IDs are clustered in postings lists, then the next minimum doc ID after the current one is more likely to belong to the iterator at the top of the heap than to another iterator.
 This results in less heap reordering overall.

 Another reason is that clustered postings lists compress better.
 Better decompression speed.
 Lower space requirements as well.
 And these lower space requirements also help better take advantage of the memory bandwidth.